 Organizers of the Miami International Boat Show are responding to “misinformation and misinterpretations” regarding the show’s move from the Miami Beach Convention Center to Miami Marine Stadium in 2016 as federal regulators review a permit request to install 268,400 square feet of floating docks for the upcoming show.

 The Progressive Insurance Miami International Boat Show, held annually in February, is Florida's largest annual event.
 It takes place at the Miami Beach Convention Center, the New Yacht & Power Boat Show at Sea Isle Marina and Strictly Sail® at Miamarina at Bayside and features more than 3,000 boats and 2,000 exhibitors from all over the globe.

-MIAMI — “We’re back.
-The recreational boating industry is back,” NMMA president Thom Dammrich said at today’s marine industry breakfast at the Miami International Boat Show.
+MIAMI — The verdict is in: “We’re back.
+The recreational boating industry is back,” NMMA president Thom Dammrich said at the marine industry breakfast to open the Miami International Boat Show.
 Based on industry metrics and national economic indicators, he projects a run of good times for the next three years.
 “We can expect three…more

 While much of the Northeast was digging out after repeated snowstorms, visitors at the Feb.
 12-16 Miami International Boat Show and the Yacht & Brokerage Show in Miami Beach enjoyed a glorious winter weekend in South Florida and the warm vibes and trendy ambience of South Beach.

 The 74th annual Progressive Miami International Boat Show, held during the Presidents Day weekend, sold out its exhibit space and attracted 96,009 visitors from around the world.